 Similarly, why have someone with language skills and cultural sensitivity navigate your relationships with locals when you can fall back on the ever-popular mixture of your GCSE Spanish (that has lain dormant for two decades) and speaking very loudly while gesturing like a bee has become trapped in your t-shirt?

-Here are five times I could have saved an enormous amount of embarrassment by travelling in a group led by someone who actually knows what they are doing…
+Here are five times I could have saved an enormous amount of embarrassment by traveling in a group led by someone who actually knows what they are doing…

 Embracing the local culture a little too hard